 War and terrorism are human failings.
-Some Muslims are twisting some portions of the Quran to justify their actions.
+Some Muslims are twisting some portions of the Quran quotes about peace, war, justice to justify their actions.
 At the same time there are many non-Muslims are misunderstanding certain verses about the Islamic conduct of war when it is forced upon them.
 Below is a clear explanation that can help clarify misconceptions.

-When it comes to the Islamic conduct of war, some of the verses of the Quran that have often been quoted by non-Muslims to "prove" Islam promotes violence and bloodshed are found in Surah 2 verses 190-194:
+When it comes to the Islamic conduct of war, some of the verses of the Quran quotes about peace, war, justice that have often been quoted by non-Muslims to "prove" Islam promotes violence and bloodshed are found in Surah 2 verses 190-194:

 2.190.
 Fight against those who fight against you in the way of God, but do not transgress, for God does not love transgressors.